 Kotler begins the book with a discussion of his desire to be a sports writer.
-He had been a die-hard fan of college and professional basketball since childhood, and when he discovered that there were other sports besides college basketball, he decided to pursue this passion.
-He studied and wrote about every aspect of sports in order to understand everything there was to know about sports.
+He had been a die-hard fan of college and professional basketball since childhood.
+When he discovered that there were other sports besides college basketball, he decided to pursue this passion.
+He studied and wrote about every aspect of sports to understand everything there was to know about sports.

 Firstly, The book begins with an examination of what athletes do during competition.
 Secondly, it covers the psychological, physiological, and organizational challenges of athletic performance.
 Moreover, following this is a look at the physiological processes that athletes undergo while in competition.
 Therefore, it also delves into the mental, emotional, and social pressures athletes face as they compete.